scullenDev/crud-blog/README.md

 1. Install the `dotenv` npm package in the directory that contains your server `package.json`.

-2. Add the following line to the top of your server file: `require('dotenv').require()`. *Note: this line must be above the import of your Sequelize models directory).*
+2. Add the following line to the top of your server file: `require('dotenv').config()`. *Note: this line must be above the import of your Sequelize models directory).*

 3. Within your `config` folder, create a new file named `config.js`.
 In this file, `module.export` the Sequelize configuration object from within your current `config/config.json`.
 Replace your custom database connection settings (username, password, database, port, etc) as follows, taking note of the specified values: